ricrogz/lxScrabble/README.md

 # Potential future improvements

 * Mute/redirect output to a log file.
-* Implementation of a "!help" command to show remote commands.
 * Improved score tracking functionality, plus usage of a SQLite database to track scores.
 * Mutichannel capability.
 * Dictionary selection between different options.